Flag of La Rioja

-The flag of La Rioja is one of the symbols of the autonomous community of La Rioja.
+The flag of La Rioja is one of the symbols of the autonomous community of La Rioja, Spain.
 It was sanctioned for use by the former governing body of the provincial council for what was then known as the Province of Logroño in 1979 and it appears in the Statute of Autonomy of La Rioja of 1982, which specifies that the flag consist of four horizontal bands of equal size, with the colors of red, white, green, and yellow.

-In addition, and similar to the Flag of Spain, a coat of arms can be featured in the center of the flag, specifically the coat of arms of La Rioja.
+In addition, and similar to the flag of Spain, a coat of arms can be featured in the center of the flag, specifically the coat of arms of La Rioja.
 Its use is mandatory for official bodies and entities.
 It is considered, along with the coat of arms of La Rioja and La Rioja's anthem, one of the “symbols of Riojan identity.”

 History

 Plebiscite

 Flag of the former Provincial Council of Logroño.
 It was not adopted officially, but was used institutionally.

 Once the provincial council declared its intent to take procedural steps towards regional autonomy, in June 1977 it opened a forum whereby the Riojan population could send its suggestions for the creation of a flag.
-The local newspapers -La Gaceta del Norte, among others- became interested in the idea and started a campaign from June to July 1977 to popularize the idea.
+The local newspapers—La Gaceta del Norte, among others—became interested in the idea and started a campaign from June to July 1977 to popularize the idea.
 Riojan politicians considered the proposal one of low priority or one that was premature.
 Of the 260 proposals that were received, eleven were pre-selected on the advice of the vexillologist Vicente de Cadenas y Vicent.
-On August 5, 1977, a general assembly was celebrated, and five of these eleven proposals were submitted for a popular vote.
+On 5 August 1977, a general assembly was celebrated, and five of these eleven proposals were submitted for a popular vote.

-Between September 1 and 15, 1977, a plebiscite was carried out and directed by Felipe Abad León, the official chronicler.
+Between 1 and 15 September 1977, a plebiscite was carried out and directed by Felipe Abad León, the official chronicler.
 Between 15,000 and 20,000 votes were submitted.
 Despite these efforts, the process went nowhere.
 Opinions and declarations that maintained that it was too early or too inappropriate to approve a flag won out; the process was stalled in part by the president of the provincial council, Julio Luis Fernández Sevilla.
 After this failed attempt, the question of adopting a flag was forgotten by politicians.